chromium/chromium/docs/vscode.md

 Before running most of the tasks, you'll need to set the `chromeOutputDir` value in your `.vscode/tasks.json` file.

-Now you can run tasks by using `Ctrl+P` and typing "task " and then a number of your choice.
+Now you can run tasks by using `Ctrl+P` (`Cmd+Shift+P` in macOS) and typing "task " and then a number of your choice.
 If you select one of the build tasks, the build output will display in the terminal pane.
 Jump through build problems quickly using F8 / Shift-F8.
 See [task names](#task-names) for more info on running tasks.

 If you have intellisense enabled but do not have include paths set up correctly, jumping through problems will also try to navigate through all the include files